SWG-Unity/src/README.md

 # More Information

-See https://swg-source.github.io/ for more information on the SWG Source project.

-Join the SWGSource Discord if you would like to contribute:  https://discord.gg/j53cMj9
+Join the SWG Unity Discord if you would like to contribute: https://discord.gg/4GbJfuJtTT